Upcoming Events: Applications now open for 3-year Training Program Beginning March 2019.

 Practitioners and Exam Preparation Group

 This group is for trainees who are preparing for written and oral exams or therapists who are wanting an ongoing training group beyond the first 3 years.
-There will be a fortnightly 1.5 hour seminar, on Thursdays at 6.00 PM beginning on 23 Feb 2017.
+There will be a monthly 1.5 hour seminar, on Mondays at 7.00 PM beginning on 25 Feb 2019.
 Trainees are expected to present aspects of their work to the group for discussion.
 Venue: 85 Cliffs Rd, Dunedin

 15 March Structural symbiosis (Charlotte)